progrium/viewdocs/docs/index.md

 You can also customize the look and layout of your docs.
 Make your own `docs/template.html` based on the [default template](https://github.com/progrium/viewdocs/blob/master/docs/template.html) and your pages will be rendered with that template.

 I also highly recommend you [read the source](https://github.com/progrium/viewdocs/blob/master/viewdocs.go) to this app.
-It's only 150 lines of Go.
+It's less than 200 lines of Go.
 If you want to hack on Viewdocs, [check this out](/viewdocs/development).

 <br />
 Enjoy!<br />